A series of chats with experts for anyone who wants to learn more about pet food

 Get answers to your burning questions on some of the most important topics and issues for the pet food industry and, possibly, your business.

-Petfood Forum presents Ask the Pet Food Pro, a series of chats that launched in 2021.
-Ask the Pet Food Pro offers access to leading pet food experts who answer your direct questions, discuss the key elements within a given situation or topic, and provide insights into addressing it.
+Petfood Forum presents Ask the Pet Food Pro, a series of chats offering access to leading pet food experts who answer your direct questions, discuss the key elements within a given situation or topic, and provide insights into addressing it.

-Join this free, informal Zoom chat each month to learn what you need to know to move forward and succeed!
+Join this free, informal Zoom chat to learn what you need to know to move forward and succeed!

 Ask the Pet Food Pro on-demand session recordings: